 Most companies use fixed budgets, which means that they routinely deal with large variations between actual and budgeted results.
 This also tends to cause a lack of reliance by employees on the budget, and in the variances derived from it.

 Another way to mitigate the effects of a fixed budget is to shorten the period covered by it.
 For example, the budget may only encompass a three-month period, after which management formulates another budget that lasts for an additional three months.
+Thus, even though the amounts in the budget are fixed, they apply to such a short period of time that actual results will not have much time in which to diverge from expectations.

 The fixed budget is not effective for evaluating the performance of cost centers.
 For example, a cost center manager may be given a large fixed budget, and will make expenditures below the budget and be rewarded for doing so, even though a much larger overall decline in company revenues should have mandated a much larger expense reduction.
 The same problem arises if revenues are much higher than expected - the managers of cost centers have to spend more than the amounts indicated in the baseline fixed budget, and so appear to have unfavorable variances, even though they are simply doing what is needed to keep up with customer demand.